mmagnus/RNA-Puzzles-Standardized-Submissions/rp12/readme.md

 RNA-Puzzle 12
 -----------------------------------------------------------------------------

-The natives vs the target sequence provided.
+The solution vs the target sequence provided.
 Mind the gaps and missing atom `A/21/O6`.

 ```
 > 12_4qln_solution_rpr A:2-16 18-34 39-123